niell-ion/TXRX-Doc-Hub/docs/switchgap/switchgap_operation.md

 ### Setting the Gap Offset

-1. With the sensor module and target plate parallel and nearly touching, place a ``1mm`` shim between them
+1. With the switch in position and the sensor module and target plate parallel, place a ``1mm`` shim in between
 2. Slide the target plate towards the sensor module until they are only separated by the thickness of the shim
 3. Tighten the target plate bolts and remove the shim
-4. There should be a 1mm gap between the sensor and plate when the switch is closed
+4. There should be a 1mm gap between the sensor module and plate when the switch is closed, this prevents damage from impact

 ## 3.3 Usage Instructions